 A Zone can declare itself as “newcomer-friendly.”
 In this case, its card is offered to all new players at the start of the game.
 Members of such a Zone commit to helping beginners if they choose to join.

 A new applicant gains the status of applicant.
-Both the owner and envoys are notified and can decide whether to accept or reject the applicant.
+Both the FOUNDER and DELEGATES are notified and can decide whether to accept or reject the applicant.